sybrew/the-seo-framework/readme.txt

 == Upgrade Notice ==

 = 2.8.0 =
-In this update WordPress 4.3 and PHP 5.2 support have been dropped for better code quality.
+In the 2.8.0 update WordPress 4.3 and PHP 5.2 support have been dropped for better code quality.

 = 2.7.0 =
-This update is required for the upcoming Extension Manager plugin and includes many improvements.
+The 2.7.0 update is required for the upcoming Extension Manager plugin and includes many improvements.

 == Other Notes ==